tomtomcrypto/stlos/README.md

 - First, deposited TLOS are converted to sTLOS which represent shares of the TLOS pool
 - The value of those sTLOS shares changes according to the balance of TLOS in the contract
-- On withdraw, sTLOS is converted to TLOS and sent to the Escrow Contract
+- On withdraw, sTLOS is converted to TLOS and sent to the TelosEscrow contract

 #### Public functions